 “Thank you for helping me to address my lab values without dieting!
 This work supported my hard-earned healthy relationship with food.
 I loved all your resources, especially how to communicate with my doctors and family about my approach to diabetes self-care!”

 "I was afraid you would take away my noodles and rice.
-As an Asian American, this would have been heartbreaking and taken the joy away from eating!
+This would have been heartbreaking and taken the joy away from eating two of my favorite foods!
 I appreciate how you helped me find balance.”

 Do I have to have a diabetes diagnosis to join?